Dynamic Integrated Education Plan

 Our Standards for Staff

-Lead teachers are highly qualified with years of classroom experience and/or varying levels of degrees and SPED certifications.
-Teachers only work 6 hr days to help eliminate burn out and help them develop their personal and professional life.
-They are provided ongoing training 2x a month from our Leadership team including Director of Student Affairs, CEO and John Maxwell Leadership Principles, as well as Dyslexia and Behavioral training by certified and accredited mentors.
+Our teachers are highly qualified with years of classroom experience and/or varying levels of degrees, behavioral, and SPED certifications.
+Teachers only work 6 hour days to help eliminate burn out and to help them take care of their personal and professional life.
+They are provided ongoing training 2x a month from our Professional Leadership Team including Director of Academics, CEO, and John Maxwell Leadership Principles, as well as Dyslexia and behavioral training by certified and accredited mentors.

-Instructional aides are trained in the principals of Applied Behavior Analysis and are presented with formal training 2x a month from our Board Certified Behavior Analyst (BCBA) and our Special Education Director (SPED).
+Instructional classroom aides are trained in the principals of Applied Behavior Analysis and are presented with formal training 2x a month from our Board Certified Behavior Analyst (BCBA) and our Special Education Director (SPED).
 Aides are trained in the areas of classroom management, appropriate behavior support and child development/psychology.
-We only allow our teachers to work 6 hrs a day…no burn out!
-We believe in paying them well and our vision is low employee attrition and dedicated staff to our mission and values.

-ALL staff are required to have a background check, Article 9 training, and CPR First Aid Certificate.
-ALL staff are required to participate in on-going development and leadership training that they chose depending upon their career goals.
+ALL staff are required to have a background check, Level 1 security clearance, Article 9 training, and CPR First Aid Certificate.
+ALL staff are required to participate in on-going development and leadership training that they choose depending upon their career goals.

 Many of our students tend to have medical needs throughout the day.
-That’s why we have and a licensed medical professional on staff at all times.
+That’s why we have a licensed RN on-site at all times.
 Their job is to administer medications as needed, handle emergency medical situations, as they arise, and coordinate ongoing care with families and doctors.
 To foster ongoing trust with our students, our medical practitioner takes the time to get to know each child personally.

 Transportation services are provided depending upon availability and need.
 Our transportation program services Gilbert, Mesa, Chandler, Queen Creek, San Tan Valley, and Florence.
-Transportation costs are typically paid through approved DDD funds, when approved by your Support Coordinator in your ISP.
-PLEASE let us know if you do not have Transportation approved in your ISP and we will try to help get this service added to your student’s plan.
+Transportation costs are typically paid through private means.

 Academy and Therapy School Day Hours